Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Introduction

 \section{Introduction}

 Star formation processes occurring in the disc of a galaxy drive large-scale outflows of multiphase gas that are observable in wavebands from X-ray \citep{lopez20, Lopez23a} to UV \citep{chisholm18, Xu22a} to optical \citep{Wood+15, reichardtchu22, Hamel-Bravo24a, zovaro24} to infrared \citep{fisher25} to radio \citep{leroy15, martini18}.
 They form a part of the larger baryonic cycle in galaxies and are responsible for transferring mass, momentum, energy, and metals between a galaxy and its surrounding circumgalactic medium (CGM).
 Because of their importance to this cycle, making accurate measurements of the mass flux carried by these outflows has been a major focus of both observational and theoretical studies.
 While the hot ($\gtrsim 10^6$ K) supernova-driven phase is believed to carry most of the outflow energy and metals, the majority of the outflow mass is thought to be carried by the cooler phases: warm ionised gas at $\sim 10^4$ K, atomic gas at $\approx 200 - 5000$ K, and molecular gas at $\lesssim 50$ K \citep[e.g.,][]{kim18, kim20, veilleux20, Yuan23a, Thompson24a, vijayan24, vijayan25}.
 In emission, the latter two phases are accessible primarily in the radio, while for the former, the most prominent emission tracer is the \halpha\ line.
+However, converting \halpha\ emission into a mass flux requires an estimate of the electron density, and different observational diagnostics can yield systematically different $n_e$ values for the same galaxies \citeg{xu25}.
 This line -- and the extent to which we can use it to diagnose mass outflow rates in galactic winds -- is the primary focus of this paper.

 The first challenge for studies of outflows in \halpha\ is to separate emission from the outflow from the (usually much brighter) emission from photoionised gas in the galactic disc.
 When the target is close to edge-on and spatially resolved, as is the case for the prominent nearby starburst M82 \citep[e.g.,][]{Shopbell98a, Martin98a}, this separation is easily accomplished simply by targeting parts of the emission off the disc.
 However, in less well-resolved or less favourably-aligned systems, separation is generally accomplished spectroscopically.
 In these systems, outflowing gas is detected as a broad, faint component of the \halpha\ line ($|v|\gtrsim 50$ km s$^{-1}$) that sits on top of the narrow, bright component associated with ionisation of gas from stars in the disc of the galaxy.